7ukas/Essence/README.md

 ## About
 "Essence" is a primitive full-stack website that enables users to "like" any of the given music content.
 There are around 3200 tracks and 300 albums to choose from.
-Every track is connected to an album and every album is connected to it's artist therefore content pages are auto-generated and it is possible to check the data content contains
+Every track is connected to an album and every album is connected to it's artist.
+For tracks, albums, artists and playlists pages are auto-generated with the certain thing provides.
-To like (add/save) them, you must create a new account.
+To add/remove them, you must create a new account.
 With that also comes ability to create your own playlist and view playlists made by other users (as long as they are set to be public).

 ## Project
-Project was built with a purpose to learn on how to work with React and build all required parts to get a fully functional website.
+Project was built purely with a purpose to learn on how to work with React, CSS and, in general, how to build all required parts to get a working functional website.

-### Parts
+### Structure
 * **Front-end:** React
 * **Back-end:** .NET
 * **Database:** SQL Server